multimico/server_room_monitoring/README.md

 The repository includes a docker-compose.yml file that sets up three containers:

-InfluxDB: A time-series database that stores the collected metrics.
+**InfluxDB**: A time-series database that stores the collected metrics.

-Grafana: A visualization tool that displays the data in a customizable dashboard.
+**Grafana**: A visualization tool that displays the data in a customizable dashboard.

-Caddy: A reverse proxy that exposes the Grafana dashboard securely via a web browser.
+**Caddy**: A reverse proxy that exposes the Grafana dashboard securely via a web browser.

 ## Usage